 Where to start…hmm…I won’t drag you through the last few months…nothing profound really…just life as we knew it before March, 2020 is over.

-Fall in the Northwest is sneaky, tricky for me to navigate.
+Fall in the Great Northwest is so sneaky…tricky for me to navigate.
 In the other three seasons, my daily choice is crystal clear…be outside or be inside.

 I don’t have any reaction to all the lovely parts of Spring and Summer, gently blowing waves of grasses, tiny drifts of golden pollen on my windshield, or beautifully blossoming trees.

 Nope.
 I get to be allergic to the dying, moldy leaves of Fall.
-How glamorous.

 “Lovely, lacey, leaf-littered lawn”